 - need financial support for the dietetic internship

 - Applications for the HUM x Diversify Dietetics grant open on February 16, 2021.

 - Applications are due by April 5, 2021.

-- Grant recipients will be announced in late May/early June 2021.
+- Grant recipients were announced in early June 2021.

 We understand that this collaboration is a small step on a longer road to promoting diversity, both in the field of dietetics and for Team HUM as well.

 In the meantime, we’re making changes internally to further uphold the HUM value of diversity.